rusher/FrameworkBenchmarks/frameworks/Java/proteus/README.md

 This project consists of several tests:

-* MySql / Postgres DB and Fortunes
+* MySql/Postgres/MariaDB DB and Fortunes

 * Plaintext and JSON